 “But, but we have leagues tonight, I need you.”
 Johnny and Foster walked away.
 Johnny has never forgotten Foster’s dejection and his own inner anger toward his boss’s prejudice.

 You Are Invited

-I, too, was exposed to that mentality that was so common then and sadly still embraced by some today.
+I, too, was exposed to that prejudiced mentality that was so common then and sadly still embraced by some today.
 Once when I was a girl, I was invited to a tea party at a black friend’s home.
 I remember I felt special that Gloria had included me.
 But when I asked for permission to go, my joy was dashed with the unwanted word, “No.”

 Often we’ve thought about many such disappointing experiences.
 There was no way we could really make it right back then when we were kids.